bbachonko/bbachonko/README.md

 - 👋 Hi, I’m @bbachonko
-- 👀 I’m interested in all Data related branches of Science (epsecially Data Analysis and Science)
+- 👀 I am a Data Scientist by profession.
+Part of my spare time i devote in developing some web apllications.
 - 🌱 :)

 <!---